Find music like the Oppenheimer soundtrack for your content

 Unless you’re planning to spend tons of money licensing one of Göransson’s songs, you can find plenty of Oppenheimer-style music with Epidemic Sound.

-Thanks to our direct licensing, you’re free to use over 40,000 tracks without having to worry about copyright.
-Hop into our free trial below, and keep reading for 5 Oppenheimer-esque tracks to use in your content.
+Thanks to our direct licensing, you’re free to use over 50,000 tracks without having to worry about copyright.
+Hop in below, and keep reading for 5 Oppenheimer-esque tracks to use in your content.

 5 songs to give your content that Oppenheimer feeling